christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Juba II was also married to Cleopatra Selene II, the twin sister-wife of Alexander Helios.

 I identify Cleopatra's brother-husband Ptolemy XIII Theos Philopator as Gaius Octavius (Emperor Augustus) (aka Polemon I of Pontus.
 Gaius Julius Sohaemus of Emesa.
 Rhoemetalces I, king of Bosphorus).
-Rhoemetalces Philocaesar of Pontus was the son of Marcus Antonius Polemon Pythodoros was married to Pythodoris I (Cleopatra).
+Rhoemetalces Philocaesar of Pontus was the son of Marcus Antonius Polemon Pythodoros who was married to Pythodoris I (Cleopatra).
 Polemon I of Pontus was married to Dynamis (Cleopatra).
 Cleopatra was married to her brother Ptolemy XIII Theos Philopator who was born at the same time as Augustus.
 He was her brother husband.
 Asander was also married to Pythodoris I and Dynamis proving these were Cleopatra's aliases.
 So, was Alexander, son of King Herod aka Alexander Helios aka Juba II also emperor Augustus?
+If not, he was his brother, as well as, Amyntas Nikator aka Amyntas, King of Galatia's brother.

 Was he also Jesus ben Panthera?
 "Panthera" is a Hellenized corruption of "Ptolemaios" (Ptolem -> Ptol -> Panther).
 "Jesus, son of Ptolemy".
 The Talmud (Bereshit Rabbah 46:10) calls Izates and Monobazus the "Sons of Ptolemy".